OctopusDeploy/blog/blog/2021-07/release-management-with-dynamic-infrastructure/index.md

 ## Conclusion

 When I started writing the step template, [Deploy Child Octopus Deploy Project](https://library.octopus.com/step-templates/0dac2fe6-91d5-4c05-bdfb-1b97adf1e12e/actiontemplate-deploy-child-octopus-deploy-project), my goal was to help with promoting from one environment to another.
-After receiving feedback though, I realised that supporting redeployments for a suite of application components was useful too.
+After receiving feedback though, I realized that supporting redeployments for a suite of application components was useful too.

 I hope that with a few modifications to your deployment process, you can take advantage of this redeploy functionality.